mahlberg-lab/corpora/README.md

     In all cases there must be no space at the beginning of the line.

--   Part headings are on a line before the first chapter of that part, in the same format.
+-   **Part headings** are on a line before the first chapter of that part, in the same format (i.e. "PART" has to be followed by a Roman or Arabic numeral).
 Blank lines are allowed between the part heading and the chapter heading.
-The following example is from Treasure Island
+The following example is from `treasure`.

-        PART TWO.
+        PART 2.
 The Sea-cook

         CHAPTER 7.
 I Go to Bristol

         IT was longer than the squire imagined ere we were ready for the sea, and none of our first plans--not even Dr. Livesey's, of keeping me

+    In the CLiC dropdown menu, the part and chapter headings are joined together, i.e. this `treasure` chapter is shown as "PART 2.
+The Sea-cook CHAPTER 7.
+I Go to Bristol".
+    Whereas `treasure` contains "PART" headings in the original text that only had to be [reformatted](https://github.com/birmingham-ccr/corpora/commit/b3bf771a72a523554fbec011dfaf6e44d35b1ae8#diff-833d382b4e9e60c1c7f9182dd7ebd234), sometimes "PART" (and a number) has to be added to the existing headings in order to represent the structure of the book correctly in the CLiC dropdown menu.
+An example where the headings had to be adjusted accordingly is `sketches`.
+The table of contents in a [scanned copy of the book](https://archive.org/details/in.ernet.dli.2015.501383/page/n7) illustrates its nested structure.
+This table of contents does not reproduce all levels;
+    for example, the chapters within "CHARACTERS" and "TALES" contain a further level of chapters.
+    As CLiC can only handle parts and chapters but no third level, we solved this issue by first adding the numbered parts to the headings ("PART 4." in the following), joining it with the top chapter level ("CHAPTER I. THE BOARDING-HOUSE") and therefore accounting for the extra chapter level (CHAPTER I.) on level 2

+         PART 4.
+TALES CHAPTER I. THE BOARDING-HOUSE

+          CHAPTER I.

+    These extra levels are not very frequent in `sketches`, but when they occur, they are not necessarily numbered conventionally but e.g. "CHAPTER THE SECOND".
+In that instance, we added only "CHAPTER" to count this as a chapter.

+         The advertisement has again appeared in the morning papers.
+Results must be reserved for another chapter.

+         CHAPTER.
+CHAPTER THE SECOND.

+         ‘Well!’ said little Mrs. Tibbs to herself, as she sat in the front parlour of the Coram-street mansion one morning, mending a piece of stair-carpet off the first Landings;—‘Things have not turned out so badly, either, and if I only get a favourable answer to the advertisement, we shall be full again.’

 ## <a name="se:ASCII"></a>Converting to 7-bit ASCII.